The Legend of Zelda: Majora's Mask

 should find somewhere else to play!

 Talking to the Bomber child guarding the entrance to the Astral Observatory as Fierce Deity Link will prompt this message.
-The Bomber uses other messages for Link's different forms, and this one is never seen.
+The Bomber uses other messages for Link's different forms, but as the Fierce Deity Mask cannot be used outside of boss rooms, this one is never seen.
 The game soft-locks after the conversation is finished.
+As this message doesn't exist in the international versions of the game, accessing Clock Town as Fierce Deity Link through the use of glitches or codes and talking to the Bomber in question will cause the game to freeze.

 Usually, upon entering maps in Majora's Mask, a purple bar is displayed with the name of the location.
 However, there are three exceptions where no text is displayed upon entry at all.
 Location names exists for these areas only in the Japanese game, but it isn't used in that version, either.
 Because almost all of MM's maps have location names, it's possible that this was an oversight, but the lack of an English translation is curious and possibly points towards a deliberate decision on the developers' part.